learn-the-web/topics/browser-testing/index.md

 The screen shot services allow you to take an image of your website on a specific browser to check the look of layout, but you can’t interact with the website in any way.
 They’re only good for visual layout checks.

-### Testing Internet Explorer on Mac
+### Testing Edge & Internet Explorer on Mac

-If you’re on a Mac, testing Internet Explorer isn’t the easiest because it doesn’t run on Mac.
-But thankfully Microsoft amazingly gives away [free copies of Windows and IE for testing](http://modern.ie/).
+If you’re on a Mac, testing Edge and Internet Explorer isn’t the easiest because it doesn’t run on Mac.
+But thankfully Microsoft amazingly gives away [free copies of Windows for testing](http://modern.ie/).

 Microsoft even provides a [screenshot service](http://dev.modern.ie/tools/screenshots/) and a quick [browser validation scan](http://dev.modern.ie/tools/staticscan/).

 *If you are on Windows and want to test Safari, well Apple isn’t as nice as Microsoft.*

-There are two ways to test IE on your Mac:
+There are two ways to test Edge & IE on your Mac:

-1. [Use Remote IE and test on the Azure Cloud](https://remote.modern.ie/) — not as reliable, but quick to set up.
+1. [Use RemoteApp and test on the Azure Cloud](https://remote.modern.ie/) — not as reliable, but quick to set up.
 2. [Use Virtual Machines](http://dev.modern.ie/tools/vms/) — most reliable, but huge download size.

-#### IE virtual machines
+#### Edge & IE virtual machines

 Virtual machines are a way to emulate a completely other computer on yours.
 So you can run Windows or Linux in a screen on your Mac.